Leafy90s/Leafy90s/README.md

-- 👋 Hi, I’m Leafy90s!
+- 👋 Hi, I’m LeafyHN!
 A little known creator content.
 - 👀 I’m interested in Discord, and bot programming.
 - 🌱 I’m a high school student.
 - 📫 You can reach me with this link: https://linktr.ee/Leafy90s